The first few years of a tree’s life are extremely important for its health and

 - Prevent damage from weed trimmers and lawnmowers.

-- Provide nutrients to the soil and tree as it decomposes.
+- Provide nutrients to the soil and tree as the mulch decomposes.

 Use the 3-3-3 rule: leave 3 inches of free space around the root flare, spread the mulch in a donut shape at least 3 feet from the trunk in all directions, and pile the mulch 3 inches high to keep moisture in and weeds away.